Career Success Roadmap

 The Career Success Roadmap is designed to help students reflect on a series of career questions within the 4 stages of career development: Explore, Experience, Focus, and Thrive.

-A career consultation (individual or group) is intended to help you plan and take proactive steps towards your career and life goals.
+A career coaching (individual or group) is intended to help you plan and take proactive steps towards your career and life goals.
 Our staff has extensive knowledge of career development, the most effective job / internship search strategies, as well as an extensive knowledge of career fields, alumni, and employers.

-Career consulting is a supportive strategy to help you understand how to explore career options, research employers, reflect upon aspects of you that influence your career direction and choices, prepare and present your qualifications, and be able to engage in the career development process throughout your life.
+Career coaching is a supportive strategy to help you understand how to explore career options, research employers, reflect upon aspects of you that influence your career direction and choices, prepare and present your qualifications, and be able to engage in the career development process throughout your life.

 - Listen – actively as you talk through your career thoughts and feelings, and life goals.